Understanding Healthy Relationship

 Whether animals can feel romantic love is unknown.
-However, there is some evidence which proves that they are capable of experiencing a similar range of emotions as humans do because the brain folds and structure of many mammals are similar with that of the human brain.
+However, there is some evidence that proves that they are capable of experiencing a similar range of emotions as humans do because the brain folds and structure of many mammals are similar to that of the human brain.

 The Human’s Capacity to Feel and Process Emotions

 As humans, we are capable of feeling different kinds of emotions.
 These emotions that we possess are what make us complicated creatures; and more often than not, it is our emotions that tend to complicate our relationships.

 Even at the earliest stages of our lives, it is already apparent that we are equipped with the capacity to feel and express our emotions.
 As we mature, we learn how to assess, understand and control our feelings.
 Thus, we are able to express our emotions rationally.